blakesvault/Testing-Byfron-Bypass/README.md

 ## Acknowledgements 🙏

-We would like to thank the following individuals for their contributions and support:
+We would like to thank the contributors and supporters for their valuable input and assistance.

-- John Smith (@johnsmith)
-- Emma Johnson (@emmajohnson)
-- Michael Anderson (@michaelanderson)
-- ...